maasglobal/maas-tsp-reference/README.md

 1. Fork this repository
 2. Clone the forked copy
+    * In your local copy inside the `./meta/variables` directory create a file named `s-variables-dev.json` with the contents
+    ```JSON
+    {
+      "stage": "dev"
+    }
+    ```
 3. run `npm run tspinstall`
 4. run `npm test` to verify it's working
 5. Implement your own TSP and write tests to verify its implementation

+The test command will run all the tests for the project, including starting a local server on port 3000 emulating AWS API - Gateway based on your `s-function.js`files, and then running TSP API tests.
+The emulator can be run separately for development purposes with `sls offline start`.
+For a full Swagger -based documentation of the TSP API [see here](http://maasglobal.github.io/maas-tsp-api/)

 ## Tests
 A test suite based on JSON schemas is provided as a starting point to validate a new TSP's functionality and compatibility with MaaS Core.
 These are the rudimentary, while also mandatory, tests that all TSPs should have in place.
 It is strongly encouraged to write additional tests to enhance test coverage.
 Critical parts, such as time based decision algorithms and filtering functions should have at least one test / function.
 By default, the libraries [MochaJS](https://mochajs.org/) and [ChaiJS](http://chaijs.com/) are used for writing tests.
 Plugging the testsuite included in this reference implementation to your own implementation should be fairly straightforward.